BP: LGBTQ recognition

 In 2014, BP backed a global study researching challenges for lesbian, gay, bisexual and transgender employees and for ways that companies can be a "force for change" for LGBT workers around the world.
 In 2015, Reuters wrote that BP is "known for their more liberal policies for gay and transgender workers".
 A 2016 article in the Houston Chronicle said BP was "among the first major companies in the United States to offer LGBT workers equal protection and benefits roughly 20 years ago".
 BP scored a 100% on the 2018 Human Rights Campaign's Corporate Equality Index, which was released in 2017, although this was the most common score.
 Also in 2017, BP added gender reassignment surgery to its list of benefits for U.S. employees.
 According to the Human Rights Campaign, BP is one of only a few oil and gas companies offering transgender benefits to its employees.
 BP ranked No. 51 on the list of Top 100 employers for lesbian, gay, bisexual and transgender staff on the 2017 Stonewall Workplace Equality Index.
 Also in 2017, John Mingé, chairman and president of BP America, signed a letter alongside other Houston oil executives denouncing the proposed "bathroom bill" in Texas.
+Bobbi Pickard has praised the company's LGBTQ inclusivity, stating that coming out as transgender while working with company in 2017 "saved her life".